The Ultimate Itinerary for 3 days in Kyiv

-There is also an important thing to take into account, there is no visa required to go there (at least with a EU passport) which made this trip a little easier!
-Of course you still need to go through passport control, and will need to be stamped in and out!
+There is also an important thing to take into account, there is no visa required to go there (at least with an EU passport) which made this trip a little easier!
+Of course, you still need to go through passport control, and will need to be stamped in and out!

 Our accommodation was a 5 minutes walk to the Independence square (Maidan Square).
 I cannot recommend more staying in the city center, as it made our lives very easy throughout our stay.
 It was also great for the 1st evening as we arrived quite late and it was easy to find a quick bite to eat.
 Hence, we ended up in a 24h-sushi restaurant and it was glorious!
 I mean when you’re hungry and tired on a Friday night, how can you refuse good and cheap sushi?!

-Below are a bit more details on what we did and saw in Kiev, and hopefully the pictures will change your mind on how pretty Eastern Europe can be!
+Below are a bit more details on what we did and saw in Kyiv, and hopefully, the pictures will change your mind on how pretty Eastern Europe can be!

 Day 1: Saturday

-But we were there and ready to enjoy our stay, so we kept walking and decided to go to St. Volodymyr’s Cathedral, as the sign was pointing to a close by place.
-And there was a first surprise, the cathedral is bright yellow!
-So we decided to go in, and explore more around there before heading back towards the center for lunch.
+But we were there and ready to enjoy our stay, so we kept walking and decided to go to St. Volodymyr’s Cathedral, as the sign was pointing to a close-by place.
+And there was the first surprise, the cathedral is bright yellow!
+So we decided to go in and explore more around there before heading back towards the center for lunch.
 At this point we changed our minds, not everything is grey or ugly!
-There are a lot of colours, and a lot of sights, we just need to find them!
+There are a lot of colors, and a lot of sights, we just need to find them!

-We grabbed a sandwich for lunch, and then decided to head towards the Motherland Monument before it would get dark.
-Taking Uber is really easy, fast and cheap, especially to reach this place.
+We grabbed a sandwich for lunch and then decided to head towards the Motherland Monument before it would get dark.
+Taking Uber is really easy, fast, and cheap, especially to reach this place.
 Otherwise, you can always get a bus ride and a walk.
 We were planning on this second option, but the bus never came…..
 So 4€ and 15 minutes later, we were standing right under this impressive statue….!
 Mind blown!
 Under the statue is the museum of the WWII, and elevators if you want to go up in the statue.
-The entrance fee is really affordable and the museum is interesting – so on a grey day, enjoy some times there.
-And going up in the statue gives an amazing view on the city and the churches’ golden roofs!
+The entrance fee is really affordable and the museum is interesting – so on a grey day, enjoy some time there.
+And going up in the statue gives an amazing view of the city and the churches’ golden roofs!

-If you ask about the evening programme, we have had a great dinner at Kanapa, in the Old Kiev.
-This restaurants serves traditional Ukrainian food, which is amazing, and at a really good price.
+If you ask about the evening program, we have had a great dinner at Kanapa, in the Old Kiev.
+This restaurant serves traditional Ukrainian food, which is amazing, and at a really good price.
 Remember to book a table ahead, as it is a known address for both locals and tourists.
-We then went to the Arena City to get a drink before heading home!
-If you are planning on a friends trip to Kiev, you could not pick a better place, there is an amazing night life and a lot of very good bars, restaurants and so on!
+We then went to Arena City to get a drink before heading home!
+If you are planning on a friend’s trip to Kiev, you could not pick a better place, there is an amazing nightlife and a lot of very good bars, restaurants and so on!

 Day 2: Sunday

-We were so excited about day 2 as before going to Kiev we booked this so-called “Underground tour”, and it was planned for Sunday late morning.
+We were so excited about day 2 as before going to Kyiv we booked this so-called “Underground Tour”, and it was planned for Sunday late morning.
 After getting some breakfast at one of the small cafés on the main square we took the metro to Dnipro station, where we waited for our guide.
-This was not the first metro ride we took there but, one of the most picturesque station we stopped at!
+This was not the first metro ride we took there but, one of the most picturesque stations we stopped at!
 It felt like it has been the same for the last 50+ years!
-So our tour departed around this station and lasted in total 3 hours.
+So our tour departed around this station and lasted in a total of 3 hours.
 Starting with underground and drainage systems, we then went to a former (now abandoned) nuclear bunker.
 The most surprising was that these are located in the city center.